jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Biological upgrades and adaptions is called evolution.
 I call human technological evolution _Techvolution_.
 This book is about inventing Techvolution, a philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve our problems with technological upgrades as smoothly in human society, as natural selection does in nature.

 And to make it happen, you, the current extra, have to join the fight.
-Because victory depends on you picking the right side between an old ruling philosophy and this new one.
+Human evolution depends on you picking the right side between old ruling philosophy filled with rules why you can't solve your problems, and this new one telling you solving your problems is the only thing that matters.

-# CAST OF IDEAS AND CHARACTERS
+## Cast of Ideas and Characters

 Before we go any futher, I want to lay out the philosophy of Techvolution more clearly.
 To do so, here are a few terms that will enable us to all be on the same page: